richo/zephyros/README.md

 Is the API missing something you need?
 File an issue and let me know!

-You can tell Zephyros to automatically reload your config file whenver it changes.

-For your convenience, the JS API comes with [underscore.js](http://underscorejs.org/) 1.4.4 pre-loaded.

 Note: If reloading your config file fails, your key bindings will be un-bound as a precaution, presuming that your config file is in an unpredictable state.
 They will be re-bound again next time your config file is successfully loaded.
 Same with events you're registered to.

+#### Auto-reloading configs

+You can tell Zephyros to automatically reload your config file whenver it changes.
+You can also bind a global hot key to reloading it.

 ### Example Configs